 A macro is essential for newborn photography.
 This is the lens that will allow you to capture all of those teeny tiny details that are so important in newborn photography.
 Little shots of the eyelashes, fingertips, pouty lips – they’re all so important to tell the story of your newborn.

 Macro lenses come in a range of fixed focal lengths.
 We’d recommend using between 60-100mm.
 A macro lens will give you sharpness and details that you really can’t capture with other lenses.

 Given that you may be limited to space in some clients’ homes you can’t expect 2 prime lenses to give your flexibility.
 Instead, a fast zoom that stops open to F/2.8 is really helpful to capture full-length shots and images when the family gets involved too.

-These types of fast zooms can be a little more expensive.
-Yet the quality of the glass pays dividends in the final shot when you get everything else right.
-If you are just starting out invest in the best possible fast zoom you can afford at the time and then upgrade when you can.
+These types of fast zooms can be a little more expensive, but the quality of the glass pays dividends in the final shot when you get everything else right.
+If you are just starting out invest in the best possible fast zoom you can afford at the time firstly and then upgrade when you can.

 Make suggestions to the family but don’t demand that the baby is dressed a certain way – you may find parents want artistic nude shots or have them swaddled in a blanket.

 It’s not harmful to have a little stash of cute baby accessories like toques, hairbands for girls, mittens, booties and gender-neutral hats that you can use to make your portraits look a little more endearing.